Snoworange420/SnowCapes/README.md

 # Snowcapes 1.0

-1.12.2 forge base mod for capes. mixin code is skidded from Phobos 1.9.0
+Private 1.12.2 forge base mod for capes. mixin code is skidded from Phobos 1.9.0 Just skid if you want

 # Info